American Psychiatric Nurses association Research Grants

 2. Receive feedback on your proposal by email from a member of the Research Council.

-3. Incorporate the feedback and submit your final proposal online by the deadline.
+3. Incorporate the feedback and submit your final proposal online by May 18, 2021.

 Applications will undergo a blind review by a Research Review Committee.
 The review criteria for Category 1 and Category 2 are available to download for your reference.
 Please organize your proposal accordingly.
 Applicants are encouraged to take advantage of the preliminary reviews offered through the APNA Research Council (see yellow box above) in order to help ensure that their proposals meet the review criteria.